← Back to Blog

 This works because:

-- Limited, well-defined permissions - Read-only access, specific namespaces
+1. Limited, well-defined permissions — read-only access, specific namespaces

-- High-signal, low-risk tasks - Diagnosis, not remediation
+2. High-signal, low-risk tasks — diagnosis, not remediation

-- Tangible metrics - Time to diagnosis dropped measurably
+3. Tangible metrics — time to diagnosis drops measurably

-- Clear boundaries - Agent suggests, humans decide
+4. Clear boundaries — agent suggests, humans decide

-I also now create Grafana dashboards in seconds using agents with proper context and API access via MCPs.
-My focus shifted from writing YAML to reviewing reports and results.
+I now also create Grafana dashboards in seconds using agents with proper context and API access via MCPs.
+The focus shifts from writing YAML to reviewing reports and results.

 Addressing Developer Skepticism

-Some developers on my team resist AI-assisted coding.
-Their concern is mathematically valid: "AI hallucinations in mathematical proof are mathematically inevitable, even with perfect data and models."
+I've seen teams where developers push back on AI-assisted coding, and their concern is mathematically valid: "AI hallucinations in mathematical proof are mathematically inevitable, even with perfect data and models."

 They're right.
-So we don't use agents for precision tasks requiring mathematical proof.
-We use them for repetitive, deterministic tasks: testing, coverage, verification, validation, simulation.
+So don't use agents for precision tasks requiring mathematical proof.
+Use them for repetitive, deterministic tasks: testing, coverage, verification, validation, simulation.

 The Framework: Apply the Cost-Control-Carbon Lens